LocalMiner/Privacy-Policy/README.md

 ### DATA WE COLLECT

 By using the app you understand, and consent us to, collect the following data:
-- Your Ip Address to Track Your City Country And Continent Name
 - Your Github Username
+- Your Discord Avatar
+- Your Discord Id
+- Your Discord Username
+- Your Current Time
 (to verify supporter role)

 ### HOW WE USE YOUR DATA